 Hal was quite the accomplished runner himself.
 A high-school cross-country athlete, he didn't pick up ultras until later in life, running his first at the age of 50.
 He completed many of the toughest races around, including Western States, Leadville, Hardrock, a Grand Slam, and yes - he ran Angeles Crest in 1992 at the age of 61.
 But perhaps what Hal is most known for in his racing endeavors is his tenure at the Avalon Benefit 50 miler.
-Running his first in 1982 at 50-years-young, he racked up 35 consecutive finishes, while consistently being one of the event's top charity fundraisers.
+Running his first in

+1982 at 50-years-young, he racked up 35 consecutive finishes, while consistently being one of the event's top charity fundraisers.
 Never one to back down from a challenge, Hal had been talked into dropping to the 50k distance for the 2018 race, but he was none too happy about it.
 In that regard, it seems fitting that his last Avalon was a 50-mile finish at age 85, only a few months before he passed.

-For those who knew and loved him, its been hard not having Hal out on the course.
-And as we gather in the Community Center in the final moments before the start, lumps form in our collective throat as we remember Hal's blessing.
+Last year was our first race day without Hal out on the course.
+As we gathered in the Community Center in the final moments before the start, lumps formed in our collective throat, as we realized we'd be missing out on one of the key moments that made AC, AC: Hal's blessing.
 A profoundly spiritual man, Hal's prayer of thanks to the people and the mountains was a tradition that was deeply appreciated, regardless of one's faith.
-And though we continue to miss him along the course, goading us to keep going and to announce our numbers clearly at the aid station, his presence is still clearly felt.
+And though we continued to miss him along the course, goading us to keep going and to announce our numbers clearly at the aid station, his presence was definitely felt.